Eth-Istanbul/Intercepta-FE/README.md

-# ⚔️ Praetor - Ethereum Transaction Guardian
+# ⚔️ Intercepta - Ethereum Transaction Guardian

 Hackathon-built browser extension that intercepts, analyzes, and protects your Ethereum transactions with AI-powered insights.